sider/sider-docs/docs/getting-started/repository-settings.md

 This section allows you to set any auto-analyzed branch that is not combined with a pull request.

-When a commit is pushed to a branch you set, analyzing the commit automatically starts.
+When a commit is pushed to a branch you set, analysis of the commit automatically starts.
 You can view all the issues of the whole repository, in contrast with pull request issues.

 ## Integrations